 Depending on the airline and the airport you’ll fly out of, cities for a layover may include Frankfurt, Munich, Toronto or Montreal.
-If your route should include a stop in Canada, you will need an eTA or visa – keep that in mind when booking your flight!
+Some nonstop connections are part of the deal as well!
+If your route should include a stop in Canada, you will need an eTA or visa – keep that in mind when booking your flight.

 Search & Book

-According to the fare rules, tickets have to be issued until September 30th to take advantage of this offer, which is valid for travel commencing on or before October 26th.
+According to the fare rules, tickets have to be issued until October 1, 2019 to take advantage of this offer, which is valid for travel commencing within the following periods: